mattrussell2/gradescope-autograder/README.md

 of infrastructure required to deploy and run an autograder on Gradescope.
 This document provides instructions for setting up an autograder on Gradescope which uses our in-house autograding framework code.
 Setup from start to finish is intended to take roughly 30 minutes.
-If you have any questions, please reach out to me at `mrussell@cs.tufts.edu`, or open an issue here.
+If you have any questions, please open an issue here.

 # Infrastructure Setup